 Both countries offer a variety of different things to do, see, explore.
 Germany is more cultural, visiting historical signs is very popular, day or weekend city trips as well.

-Germany also offers many cultural events and entrainment opportunities such as concerts, festivals, celebrations, parties as well as nature spots, parks, lakes and rivers, cities to visit countless architectural sights, cathedrals, etc.
+Germany also offers many cultural events and entrainment opportunities such as concerts, festivals, celebrations, parties, nature spots, parks, lakes and rivers, cities to visit countless architectural sights, cathedrals, etc.

 Germany is a diverse country, you can do weekend gateways only within the country and still haven’t seen everything.

 Due to the size and position of the country, the US has a very diversified nature, landscape, and climate.
-While living in the USA you can explore the countless amount of interesting places and probably you won’t cover all of them.
+While living in the USA, you can explore countless amount of exciting places and probably you won’t cover all of them.

-Each state has something special about it and climate is different as well.
-The natural beauty of the US is still very untouchable and undiscovered in comparison to the German natural reserves, which everyone knows and has visited.
+Each state has something special about it and the climate is different as well.
+The natural beauty of the US is still very untouchable and undiscovered compared to the German natural reserves, which everyone knows and has visited.